BhawiniTripathi/hello-world/README.md

 # hello-world
 Hello,
 I am Bhawini Tripathi.
-I am studying Cybersecurity at University of Nebraska at Omaha.
+I am studying Cybersecurity at University of Nebraska at Omaha.It is really fun.